 Which brings me to the actual point of this post.
 Today I stumbled across one of the most unique and strange versions of Alice in Wonderland I’ve ever had the pleasure of seeing.

 But first, a quick bit of context.

 If you’re anything like me you may have the vague idea that shorthand was an invention of the 20th century.
-That is IF you’ve ever given it a moment’s thought before.
+That’s IF you’ve ever even given it a moment’s thought before.

 But it turns out shorthand dates back much further.
 In fact, forms of it were used at least as far back as the 1500s.

 At the end of the nineteenth century several forms of shorthand were popular, and vying for the King of the Shorthand Mountain spot.

 And Georgie Gregg developed one of the most popular styles of the day.

 Gregg’s shorthand used a common method of depicting the sound of the words in writing.
 And like all forms of shorthand its dual purpose was to make the act of writing faster and to condense the words into a smaller space.